GBerrow/MS1/README.md

 - **This Person Does Not Exist**: AI-generated human faces were used to represent placeholder profile images for demonstration purposes, adding a realistic touch to the portfolio.
 - **Font Awesome**: A library of scalable vector icons that enhance visual elements such as navigation, social media links, and buttons, contributing to both the aesthetics and usability of the website.
 - **Prettier Code Formater**: Automatically formats code to ensure consistent styling, making the codebase easier to read and maintain, reducing errors, and improving collaboration.
+- **Am I Responsive**: A web-based tool showcasing that the website works seamlessly on all browsing devices.

 ---